drmiaji/WebViewTemplate/README.md

 ## 🙏 Contributions & Feedback

 Pull requests and suggestions are welcome.
-If this helps you, please ⭐️ the repo.
+If this helps you, please consider giving a ⭐️ to the repo.

 ---

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).